AriPunavuori/XR-Interaction-Toolkit/Assets/XR-Interaction-Toolkit_README.txt

 - Remove XR Interactor Line Visual, Line Renderer and Ray Interactor components from right hand
 - Add Direct Interactor component to right hand
-- Add Sphere Collider component to right hand, scale to .1f and set it as a trigger
+- Add Sphere Collider component to right hand, set radius to 0.05f and set it as a trigger
 - Add Sphere gameobject as a child of right hand, scale to .1f and remove Sphere Collider component (Just for visuals)
 - Confirm that direct interaction is working (Put controller on object and press Grip button)